 From a small courthouse ceremony to a 300-person gala, it all adds up.
-The U.S. wedding industry is a multibillion dollar market.
-CNN Money reported that the average wedding bill hit $30,000 this year.
-What has been touted as one of the most important days in a lifetime has turned into one of the most expensive.
+The U.S. wedding industry is a multibillion-dollar market.

 Forty-one percent of first weddings end in divorce.
 So, before you get hitched, ask yourself: why stack the odds against you by tacking on a bill the equivalent of someone’s yearly salary?

 Sticking to a frugal wedding budget and using creativity as currency could land you money in the bank and great memories to boot.

 If you are going to spend $30,000 as a couple, have something to show for it in the end.
 With that in mind, how could a newlywed couple better utilize $30,000?
 We thought of a few ways to keep the honeymoon going and keep money troubles at bay.

 Lift the weight of credit card debt off both your shoulders.
 Yes, we said both.

 The Federal Reserve reports that the average household has $15,000 in outstanding credit card debt.
 Paying off those credit cards and start your marriage debt-free.